-The pattern matching facilities have serious restrictions in that they will not work properly with sections, and they cannot be used with lexically scoped variables, which is why all pattern variables have to be declared with "vars", not "lvars".
+The pattern matching facilities shown so far have serious restrictions in that they will not work properly with sections, a mechanism for separating variable scopes (a bit like 'packages' in Common Lisp), and the pattern variables also cannot be used with lexically scoped variables, which is why all pattern variables have to be declared with "vars", not "lvars".
 (See HELP LVARS).